coleifer/peewee/docs/peewee/database.rst

 If you are using ``autocommit=False``, you will need to explicitly call :py:meth:`~Database.begin` before executing queries.

 .. note::
-    This does not apply to code executed within a :py:meth:`~Database.transaction` context manager or a function decorated with :py:meth:`~Database.commit_on_success`.
+    This does not apply to code executed within :py:meth:`~Database.transaction` or :py:meth:`~Database.atomic`.

 .. warning::
-    If you are using peewee with autocommit disabled, you must explicitly call :py:meth:`~Database.begin`, otherwise statements will be executed in autocommit mode.
+    If you are using peewee with autocommit disabled, you must explicitly call :py:meth:`~Database.begin`, otherwise statements **will** be executed in autocommit mode.

 Example code: